MAMDR: A Model Agnostic Learning Method for Multi-Domain Recommendation: Abstract

 \section{Abstract}

 Large-scale e-commercial platforms in the real-world usually contain various recommendation scenarios (domains) to meet demands of diverse customer groups.
-Multi-Domain Recommendation (MDR), which aims to jointly improve recommendations on all domains, has attracted increasing attention from practitioners and researchers.
-Existing MDR methods often employ a shared structure to leverage reusable features for all domains and several specific parts to capture domain-specific information.
-However, data from different domains may conflict with each other and cause shared parameters to stay at a compromised position on the optimization landscape.
-This could deteriorate the overall performance.
-Despite the specific parameters are separately learned for each domain, they can easily overfit on data sparsity domains.
-Furthermore, data distribution differs across domains, making it challenging to develop a general model that can be applied to all circumstances.
-To address these problems, we propose a novel model agnostic learning method, namely \ourmethod, for the multi-domain recommendation.
-Specifically, we first propose a Domain Negotiation (DN) strategy to alleviate the conflict between domains and learn better shared parameters.
-Then, we develop a Domain Regularization (DR) scheme to improve the generalization ability of specific parameters by learning from other domains.
-Finally, we integrate these components into a unified framework and present \ourmethod which can be applied to any model structure to perform multi-domain recommendation. \ourmethod is scalable and has been deployed in Taobao.
-Extensive experiments on various real-world datasets and online applications demonstrate both the effectiveness and generalizability of \ourmethod.
+Multi-Domain Recommendation (MDR), which aims to jointly improve recommendations on all domains and easily scales to thousands of domains, has attracted increasing attention from practitioners and researchers.
+Existing MDR methods usually employ a shared structure and several specific components to respectively leverage reusable features and domain-specific information.
+However, data distribution differs across domains, making it challenging to develop a general model that can be applied to all circumstances.
+Additionally, during training, shared parameters often suffer from domain conflict while specific parameters are inclined to overfitting on data sparsity domains.
+In this paper, we first present a scalable MDR platform served in Taobao that enables to provide services for thousands of domains without specialists involved.
+To address the problems of MDR methods, we propose a novel model agnostic learning framework, namely \ourmethod, for the multi-domain recommendation.
+Specifically, we first propose a Domain Negotiation (DN) strategy to alleviate the conflict between domains.
+Then, we develop a Domain Regularization (DR) to improve the generalizability of specific parameters by learning from other domains.
+We integrate these components into a unified framework and present \ourmethod, which can be applied to any model structure to perform multi-domain recommendation.
+Finally, we present a large-scale implementation of \ourmethod in the Taobao application and construct various public MDR benchmark datasets which can be used for following studies.
+Extensive experiments on both benchmark datasets and industry datasets demonstrate the effectiveness and generalizability of \ourmethod.